 Increase Health and Wellness

-During the current pandemic, we are fortunate to have a small but mighty nursing team to provide their medical expertise.
+Because of my advocacy, PUSD is fortunate to have a small but mighty nursing team to provide their medical expertise.
 The nurses are integral to the planning of re-opening school as safely as possible.

 - Advocated for increasing the credentialed school nursing staff and additional hours for site health clerks.